quiltdata/quilt/docs/Catalog/Preferences.md

 in the package list view.
 Strings display as paragraphs.
 Elements of a list display as tags.
 * `ui.athena.defaultWorkgroup` - default workgroup to select on the Athena page
+* `ui.search.mode` - search mode inside bucket: 'objects', 'packages' or, if omitted, objects and packages

 #### `ui.sourceBuckets` example